-For private AWS On Demand test runners you can update the AWS credentials and default VPC settings by clicking the configure icon next to the test runner name.
+Update your private AWS credentials, tags, and default VPC settings by clicking the configure icon next to the test runner source name.

-For private AWS On Demand test runners you can delete it by clicking the trash icon next to the test runner name.
+Delete your AWS account as a source by clicking the trash icon next to the test runner source name.